 Elephants can be found in India and Africa.
 Most zoologists identify two elephant species: the Asian elephant and the African elephant, both of which live on different continents and have distinct characteristics.
 According to National Geographic, African elephants can be found in Sub-Saharan Africa, Central and West African rainforests, and Mali's Sahel desert.
 Scrub forests and rainforests are home to Asian elephants in Nepal, India, and Southeast Asia.

 The African elephant is heavier, tougher, and has longer tusks and larger ears than the Indian elephant.
-In fact, the two are thought to be separate species.
+The two are thought to be separate species.

 African elephants, both male and female, are known to have large tusks and two "fingers" at the end of their trunks to assist them in picking up objects from the ground or trees.
 At the end of their trucks, Asian elephants just have a single "finger."
 Only male Asian elephants have big tusks, and only a few females and males have smaller tusks that don't often develop outside the mouth.